Svetlana Alliluyeva: Religion

-Alliluyeva was baptized into the Russian Orthodox Church on 20 March 1963.
+Alliluyeva was baptised into the Russian Orthodox Church on 20 March 1963.
 During her years of exile, she experimented with various religions.
-She then turned to the Orthodox Church and is also reported to have thought of becoming a nun.
+She then turned to the Eastern Orthodox Church and is also reported to have thought of becoming a nun.

-In 1967, Alliluyeva found herself spending time with Roman Catholics in Switzerland and encountered many denominations during her time in the United States.
+In 1967, Alliluyeva found herself spending time with Catholics in Switzerland and encountered many denominations during her time in the United States.
 She received a letter from Father Garbolino, an Italian Catholic priest from Pennsylvania, inviting her to make a pilgrimage to Fátima, Portugal, on the occasion of the 50th anniversary of the famous apparitions there.
 In 1969, Garbolino was in New Jersey and went to visit Alliluyeva at Princeton.
 In California, she lived with a Catholic couple, Michael and Rose Ginciracusa, for two years (1976–78).
 She read books by authors such as Raissa Maritain.
 While living in Cambridge, on 13 December 1982, the feast of Saint Lucy of Syracuse, Alliluyeva converted to Catholicism.

 Works

-While in the Soviet Union, Alliluyeva had written a memoir in Russian in 1963.
-After meeting the journalist, who was the first laureate of the International Lenin Peace Prize, Emmanuel d'Astier de La Vigerie for the first time in Moscow in July 1962, she asked him if anyone would read her memoir and d'Astier replied yes.
-The manuscript was carried safely out of the country by Indian Ambassador T. N. Kaul, who returned it to her in New Delhi.
-Alliluyeva handed her memoir over to the CIA agent Robert Rayle at the time of her own defection.
+In July 1962, Alliluyeva had met French journalist and first laureate of the International Lenin Peace Prize, Emmanuel d'Astier de La Vigerie, and asked him if anyone would read her memoir.
+Alliluyeva wrote a memoir in Russian while still in the Soviet Union.
+The manuscript was carried safely out of the country by T. N. Kaul, Indian Ambassador to the Soviet Union, who returned it to her in New Delhi.
+Alliluyeva gave her memoir to a CIA agent, Robert Rayle, at the time of her defection.
 Rayle made a copy of it.
-The book was titled Twenty Letters to a Friend ("Dvadtsat' pisem k drugu").
 It was the only thing other than a few items of clothing taken by Alliluyeva on a secret passenger flight out of India.
-Raymond Pearson, in Russia and Eastern Europe, described Alliluyeva's book as a naïve attempt to shift the blame for Stalinist crimes onto Lavrentiy Beria, and whitewash her own father.
+In 1967, the book was published as Twenty Letters to a Friend ("Dvadtsat' pisem k drugu").
+Raymond Pearson, in Russia and Eastern Europe, described Alliluyeva's book as a naïve attempt to shift the blame for Stalinist crimes onto Lavrentiy Beria, and whitewash her father's life.

+Her earlier book, Only One Year, describes the events of the year of her defection to the United States.